 - a.
-Policy on Participation in Road Naming - (1) The process of naming roads shall must beis limited to those who the owners of property abutting the road in question. - (2) Where the road abuts several properties, the land abutting owners shall mustwill be given the first opportunity to propose the name. - (3) In the event that If there is no participation from the land abutting owners, or they-landowners cannot agree on a road name for the road, the agent shall-will name the road in accordance with County procedures. - Processing Requests for Road Names
+Policy on Participation in Road Naming - (1) The process of naming roads shall be is limited to those who own the owners of property abutting the road in question. - (2) Where the road abuts several properties, the landowners shall abutting owners will be given the first opportunity to propose the name. - (3) In the event that If there is no participation from the landowners abutting owners, or the landowners they cannot agree on a road name for the road, the agent shall will name the road in accordance with County procedures. - b.
+Processing Requests for Road Names

-Because it is repetitive, consolidating this section for new road names with Section (e) for renaming named roads.
+[Because it is repetitive, consolidating this section for new road names with Subsection (e) for renaming previously-named roads.]